Film Composer | Sound Designer | Sound Engineer | Post - Production Sound

 Performing and writing music started early on in my life as well.
 We had a Lowrey, two-manual tube organ in our living room.
 I used it to mimic video game and movie music, then make my own variants.
 I played the trumpet from age 11 through 16.
 Did the whole marching band / orchestra thing and some solo & ensemble competitions.
 Then came guitar and piano in my late teens.
 I was always bad at playing other peoples music though, and I definitely didn't want to be in a band.
 I wanted to create exciting sounds like the ones in my memories.
 Becoming a small version of a film composer was a conflate of all of these things.

 In 2008 I was awarded a regional Emmy for the score I created for a documentary about the Tuskegee Airmen called: Red Tail Reborn, directed by Adam White of Hemlock Films.
-That was a pretty cool thing for a blue-collar kid from Parma.
+That was a pretty cool thing for a kid from Parma.

 Music is still a passion, but it has definitely become a side career to being a shooter.
 I will take on a project if it feels like something that could be special.

 The windows below contain tracks of mine from various past projects.
-Including a musical endeavor called IMPERTHEAN, which is a mash-up of metal & electronic sounds - and some loud annoying vocals.
+Including a solo musical endeavor called IMPERTHEAN, which is a mash-up of metal & electronic sounds - and some loud annoying vocals.